kpishere/RepRap-iTopie/README.md

+## Notes on this branch

+I'm updating the build to accomodate parts readily available today.
+Also making simplifications by design changes for ordering.

+Changes include :

+- Pockets for screws that enable use of maximum 20mm screws (some were 30mm and these don't come in sets)
+- Adjust y-carrage to accommodate a 170mm x 170mm build heat plate screw hole pattern (heat plate is actually 235mm x 235mm)
+- Adjust X,Y,Z sizes so that I only need 400mm rods and 400mm leadscrews (this was only 20mm or 40mm changes, why not that from beginning?)
+- caviate: Notice that the Y-plane frame has pockets on one side and _should_ have the logo cut out on the other side but ...
+I'm not flipping this over to cut pockets, so the logo would be on the wrong side if it is cut like this.
+Maybe don't cut the logo, rather 3D print it as a test and stick it on later if you want that.

 ## [RepRap iTopie](http://reprap.org/wiki/ITopie)
 Here you will find all the sources files for the [RepRap iTopie](http://reprap.org/wiki/ITopie).<br>The [build manual](http://reprap.org/wiki/ITopie_Build_Manual), [bill of materials](http://reprap.org/wiki/ITopie_Buyers_Guide) and other information is on the [RepRap wiki](http://reprap.org/wiki/ITopie).<br>Thank you.